openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

     * `iss`: OPTIONAL (string).
 The value of this claim MUST be the `client_id` of the client making the credential request.
 This claim MUST be omitted if the access token authorizing the issuance call was obtained from a Pre-Authorized Code Flow through anonymous access to the token endpoint.
     * `aud`: REQUIRED (string).
 The value of this claim MUST be the Credential Issuer Identifier.
     * `iat`: REQUIRED (number).
 The value of this claim MUST be the time at which the key proof was issued using the syntax defined in [@!RFC7519].
-    * `nonce`: REQUIRED (string).
-The value type of this claim MUST be a string, where the value is a `c_nonce` provided by the credential issuer.
+    * `nonce`: OPTIONAL (string).
+The value type of this claim MUST be a string, where the value is a server-provided `c_nonce`.
+MUST be present when the Wallet received server-provided `c_nonce`.

 The Credential Issuer MUST validate that the `proof` is actually signed by a key identified in the JOSE Header.